 Here are the procedures and conditions set out below:

-- Mobility is also referred to as “local transfer”, the process by which the expat employee can join another employer without the need to cancel his/her existing permit / visa and without the need to travel out of the kingdom of Bahrain.
+- Transfer, the process by which the expat employee can join another employer without the need to cancel his/her existing permit / visa and without the need to travel out of the kingdom of Bahrain.

-- It is to be noted that the mobility process is only available while the foreign employee’s permit / visa is still valid for at least 3 months.
+- It is to be noted that the transfer process is only available while the foreign employee’s permit / visa is still valid for at least 3 months.

-- Note: If applying for mobility, without the consent of the old (current) employer, the employee needs to have completed at least 12 months of service with the same employer before a new employer can apply for his / her mobility (For applications submitted on or after the 23rd of July 2011)
+- Note: If applying for transfer, without the consent of the old (current) employer, the employee needs to have completed at least 12 months of service with the same employer before a new employer can apply for his / her transfer (For applications submitted on or after the 23rd of July 2011)

-- Once the mobility application has been processed, the old (current) employer would be credited with the unused remaining period of the work permit as a “credit note” in the system.
+- Once the transfer application has been processed, the old (current) employer would be credited with the unused remaining period of the work permit as a “credit note” in the system.

-- Expat employees with cancelled or terminated permits need to apply for a new work permit (Not for Mobility) after registering their “Intention” at LMRA within 5 days of the old permits’ cancellation.
+- Expat employees with cancelled or terminated permits need to apply for a new work permit (Not for Transfer) after registering their “Intention” at LMRA within 5 days of the old permits’ cancellation.

 - Note: In case of permit expiry or termination / cancellation (and if the “intention” has been registered) the employee has 30 days from the cancellation or expiry date in order to obtain a new permit / visa on the new employer, otherwise he /she needs to travel out of the country first, before the new employer can apply for him / her.

-- The “Mobility Intention” registration is done at LMRA customer services on the ground floor at LMRA’s headquarters in Sanabis.
+- The “Transfer Intention” registration is done at LMRA customer services on the ground floor at LMRA’s headquarters in Sanabis.

-- The new employer needs to logon to LMRA’s EMS system and complete the electronic mobility application form (as per the information in the passport and other related documents).
+- The new employer needs to logon to LMRA’s EMS system and complete the electronic transfer application form (as per the information in the passport and other related documents).

 - A copy of the passport of the Expat (foreign employee), including all the pages containing the personal information (example: Pages 1 and 2), as well as (Only for the Nationals of India and Pakistan) the page that has the names of the father / mother or husband / Wife Example: Page 36.